-Course Format: The course consists of a lecture that meets twice a week for 75 minutes and a lab that meets once a week for \sim 2 hours (4 CR).
-Although the labs are listed as 2 hours, they will not generally be that long; in addition, some labs will not look like actual labs - instead, they will be devoted to group work, training, or may occur in the lecture classroom.
+Course Format: The course consists of a lecture that meets twice a week for 75 minutes and a lab that meets once a week for ~2 hours (4 CR).
+Although each lab is listed as 2 hours, they'll not typically be that long; in addition, some labs won't look like traditional labs - instead they'll be devoted to group work, training, or may occur in the lecture classroom.

 Both the lectures and the labs will have a strong peer-interactive component - students will interact with the instructor and each other during the lecture time.
 Activities will include the pondering of divergent questions, short-duration group work, think-pair-share exercises, and discussion with the instructor as well as each other.
 Labs will have a teaching assistant (TA) and are designed so that students can complete assigned work during the lab period, with enough proficiency that they can complete extensions or further explorations outside of the lab.
+The TA will assist in all aspects of the course.
 In all cases, collaboration and discussion will be encouraged.

 Several evaluation assignments will be given in the first 10 days, so that you can decide if the course is a good fit for you.
-This early and aggressive pace is NOT indicative of the entire course - although the early assignments may seem impossible to accomplish, we're merely exposing you quickly to the types of skills you will be learning.
+This early and aggressive pace is NOT indicative of the entire course - although the early assignments may seem difficult to accomplish, we're merely exposing you quickly to the types of skills you will be learning.
 If you consider dropping the course, we strongly request that you speak to the instructor first.

-Social Distancing and Masking: The university is again now operating "normally;" however, no one should think that we're not still impacted by the pandemic.
-You are more than welcome to wear a mask in class, and the instructor may wear a mask depending on circumstances.
+Social Distancing and Masking: The university has now been operating "normally" for a couple years; however, impacts from the pandemic are still evident.
+You're more than welcome to wear a mask in class, and the instructor may wear a mask depending on circumstances.
 Social distancing in the lecture can be accommodated, but such distancing may be difficult in the lab.
-That said, we do not expect to make significant accommodations for students in unusual situations, unless those students have accommodations evaluated and approved by either the Dean or ARS.
-In such a situation, you should contact the instructor early with details so we can evaluate whether you should stay in the course.
+We do not expect to make significant accommodations for students in unusual situations that are outside of the university guidelines, unless those students have accommodations evaluated and approved by either the Dean or ARS.
 In all cases, we will follow responsible guidelines stipulated by the university, most of which now merely mimic the CDC guidelines.
 For additional information, see Carolina Together.

 Instructional Philosophy: Our future as a species is technological - our very existence will rely increasingly on STEM fields, each of which are highly analytical and will become more so over time.
 The mathematical content of the course will cover basic numeracy and thinking skills that are required to compete in and understand our technological society.
-A Makerspace component will enable students to engineer and manufacture physical mechanisms.
+A Makerspace component will enable students to engineer and manufacture physical and kinematics mechanisms.
 The computer technology component will educate students about ubiquitous electronic devices, how they work, and will take them inside those devices to the programming and electronics.
 Finally, students will explore and contend with Mechatronics in the larger context of society, policy, and discoveries that are already changing our future, for better or worse.
 Students will learn by interacting and collaborating with the instructor and peers.

-New for FA23: The gamechanger in the AI space is ChatGPT and the emergence of LLMs (large language models).
-This field is changing more rapidly than many such examples of disruptive technology in most of recorded history.
-Some say that it's the precursor to the Technological Singularity, which up until last year's version of this course was vaguely predicted as "some future speculative event."
+The gamechanger in the AI space is the emergence of LLMs (large language models, e.g., ChatGPT).
+This field is changing more rapidly than most if not all historical examples of disruptive technology over most of recorded history.
+Some say that our current state of affairs is the precursor to the Technological Singularity, which up until only recently was vaguely predicted as "some future speculative event."
+Your instructor believes that the future is now much closer than we thought and is much less speculative.